 (More information HERE)

 It is desirable that we serve with other like-minded believers to assist in this endeavor.
 However, there is no promise of pay.
 Everyone will be self-supporting.
 There are also no plans to ‘go public’ with the work.
 Meaning, this work (the Riverside and The Underground Seminary) won’t have marketing campaigns.
 We will trust the Holy Spirit to take us where we need to go and to send us those who need training.
 Those who are visiting need to ensure they are giving as much as they are receiving.
 This means that those who come are expected to contribute.
+The current cost of living at the Riverside is about $16 a day or $483 a month per person.

 Recommended Books / Links